UtrechtUniversity/SWORDS-UU/collect_users/README.md

 ### Running whole phase 1 pipeline

 There is a shell script **run_pipeline.sh** available that will run all the necessary steps.
-Otherwise you can execute each of them on its own, allowing more control over the arguments.
+Otherwise you can execute each of them on its own.
+Please note that you can change the arguments in the shell script to your needs.

 To use it, navigate to this folder and run the file.
 On windows, you can use Git Bash to execute it.